After one of the intermittent fasting health benefits was awarded the Nobel Prize in Medicine, fasting has taken the world by storm.

 Because the process of fat burning – ketosis – is the same for both keto and intermittent fasting, they do well with one another.

 Yes, you hear correctly.
-Despite rumors about its danger, ketosis is an entirely natural process in the human body that helped humanity survive.
+Despite rumors about its danger, ketosis is an entirely natural process in the human body that helps humanity survive.

 Ketosis means nothing but that the body has broken down its carbohydrate stores and instead uses the stored body fat to produce energy.